 Scholarships – substantial financial assistance is available to minorities and women attending MBL’s highly competitive educational programs through the American Society for Cell Biology MAC awards, Ruth Sager Scholarship fund, and the William Townsend Porter Scholarship award.

-Summer Program in Neuroscience, Ethics, & Survival (SPINES) — targets groups underrepresented in neuroscience to increase the probability of professional success.
+Summer Program in Neuroscience, Excellence and Success (SPINES) — targets groups underrepresented in neuroscience to increase the probability of professional success.